OSInside/kiwi/doc/source/building_images/build_live_iso.rst

   If set to `squashfs`, the root filesystem is written into a squashfs image.
   This option is not compatible with device-mapper specific features of the dmsquash-live dracut module.
-In that case, using overayfs is required.
+In that case, use overayfs.

-  If set to a value different from `squashfs`, the root filesystem is written into a filesystem image of the specified type and that filesystem image written into a squashfs image for compression.
+  If set to a value different from `squashfs`, the root filesystem is written into a filesystem image of the specified type, and the filesystem image written into a squashfs image for compression.

-  The default value for this option is `ext4`.
+  The default value of this option is `ext4`.

-- `hybridpersistent`: Accepts `true` or `false`, if set to `true` then the resulting image will be created with a COW file to keep data persistent over a reboot
+- `hybridpersistent`: Accepts `true` or `false`, if set to `true`, the resulting image is created with a COW file to keep data persistent over a reboot.

 - `hybridpersistent_filesystem`: The filesystem used for the COW file.
-Possible values are `ext4` or `xfs`, with `ext4` being the default.
+Valid values are `ext4` or `xfs`, with `ext4` being the default.

-With the appropriate settings present in :file:`config.xml` {kiwi} can now build the image:
+With the appropriate settings specified in :file:`config.xml`, you can build an image using {kiwi}:

 .. code:: bash